 By Sheri R. Colberg, PhD | December 3, 2008 12:00 am

 Insulin is a hormone that is normally released by the beta cells of the pancreas.
-When a person’s pancreas cannot produce enough insulin to sustain good health, insulin can be injected into the body with a needle or infused with a pump.
+When a person’s pancreas cannot produce enough insulin to sustain good health, insulin can be injected into the body with a needle, inhaled with an inhaler, or infused with a pump.

 One of the main functions of insulin is to lower blood glucose levels by enabling glucose to enter the cells of the body, where it is used for energy or stored for future use.
 A person who is insulin-sensitive needs only a relatively small amount of insulin to keep blood glucose levels in the normal range and to keep the body’s cells supplied with the glucose they need.
 A person who is insulin-resistant, on the other hand, needs a lot more insulin to get the same blood-glucose-lowering effects.